 The more time my brother spent with Ryan, the more I did, too, and not through any fault of my own.
-And the more I learnt that he was the worst.
-With me, he wasn’t like how he was with everyone.
-He teased me all the time.
+And the more I learnt that he is the worst.
+With me, he isn’t like how he is with everyone else.
+He teases me all the time.
 I’m convinced he reserves all his mean and insulting remarks for me just so he can watch me implode.

 But still, it hurt.
-And so around him, I learnt I could never let my guard down.
+And so around him, I can never let my guard down.